igrm/Igrm.WelkinWatcher/README.md

 TODO:

-- Migrate to .NET 6 and C# 10
+- Migrate to .NET 6 and C# 10, play with records and toplevel statements
 - Switch to Kafka instead of RabbitMQ
 - Add .NET websockets endpoint along SignalR
 - Rework html client to Blazor